ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Subject:

-: a logical collection of Statements about the same Artifact.
+: (Previously named Feed) a logical collection of Statements about the same Artifact.
 For any step or set of steps in a supply chain there may be multiple statements made about the same Artifact.
-Issuers use the `CWT_Claims` `sub` property to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
+Issuers use the CWT `sub` claim to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
-In COSE, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` within the Envelope.
+In SCITT, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` within the Envelope.

 Transparency Service: